 Around since 1983, the Hendon Bagel Bakery has a big range of kosher bagels and baked goods (as well as another spot in Temple Fortune called Bread).
 The bagels are a little chubbier than other varieties, with a good chew-to-bite ratio.
-These bagels are made for filling.
-So load up on smoked salmon, cream cheese, capers, onions - whatever you like, and pile high.
+These bagels are made for filling so load up on smoked salmon, cream cheese, capers, onions, and pile high.

-The Stoke Newington brunch favourite specialises in Montreal bagels - which are basically a little more of a handful, a bigger hole, and a denser dough interior.
+The Stoke Newington brunch favourite specialises in Montréal bagels, which are a little more of a handful, a bigger hole, and a denser dough interior.
 Is this a good thing?
 Yes.
 At least, if theirs are anything to go by.
 The thick-cut lox and cream cheese, heavy on capers, is a delight.

-The first bakers in the Grodzinski family migrated from Vilnius to east London back in 1888 before setting up shop in Stamford Hill and later Edgware.
+The first bakers in the Grodzinski family migrated from Vilnius to east London before setting up shop in 1888 in Stamford Hill and later Edgware.
 The kosher bakery and deli hasn’t looked back since.
 Their bagels are whoppers.
 Wide and fat with a bready texture, they’re conveniently located opposite their deli counter in their Stamford Hill shop, so you know exactly what you should do with them.

 The Bagel House

-An actual 24/7 powerhouse, The Bagel House has helped us out more times than we can count.
+A 24/7 powerhouse, The Bagel House has helped us out more times than we can count.
 You can’t miss the Stoke Newington bakery.
 It’s always open, strip lights shining, fluorescent neons dancing, with people inside needing good value sustenance.
-Sure, it doesn’t make the best bagels in the world - whatever you do, do not absentmindedly say yes to a hot (microwaved) smoked salmon bagel - but they’re perfectly good with a Ribena.
+Sure, it doesn’t make the best bagels in the world—whatever you do, do not absentmindedly say yes to a hot (microwaved) smoked salmon bagel—but they’re perfectly good with a Ribena.